xomvio/prefligit/README.md

 ## Features

 - 🚀 A single binary with no dependencies, does not require Python or any other runtime.
-- ⚡  About [10x faster](https://github.com/j178/prefligit/blob/master/BENCHMARK.md) and uses roughly 2/3 less disk space than `pre-commit`.
+- ⚡  About [10x faster](https://github.com/j178/prefligit/blob/master/BENCHMARK.md) than `pre-commit` and uses only a third of disk space.
 - 🔄 Fully compatible with the original pre-commit configurations and hooks.
 - 🐍 Integration with [`uv`](https://github.com/astral-sh/uv) for managing Python virtual environments and dependencies.
 - 🛠️ Improved toolchain installations for Python, Node.js, Go, Rust and Ruby, shared between hooks.